Spasmo: Plot

 A young couple visit the beach at night and discover the brutalized remains of a mannequin.
-A man loitering nearby flees in his car before they can ask him questions.
+A man loitering nearby flees in his car.

-Christian, the protagonist, visits the same beach and pauses to check on a woman lying face-down in the sand.
-She introduces herself as Barbara and leaves hastily, forgetting her flask.
-Unable to get Barbara out of his mind, Christian uses the inscription on the flask to track her down.
-They both attend a party aboard a boat at the local marina and she invites him back to her motel, to the annoyance of her current lover, Alex.
-The drive to the motel takes them through a wooded where they see lingerie-clad mannequins hanging.
+Christian and his girlfriend Xenia visit the same beach and pause to check on a woman, Barbara, lying face-down in the sand.
+She leaves hastily, leaving her flask.
+Christian uses the inscription on the flask to track her down.
+They both attend a boat party at the local marina and she invites him back to her motel, to the annoyance of her current lover, Alex.
+The drive to the motel takes them through a wooded area full of hanging, beaten, lingerie-clad mannequins.

 Christian tells Barbara about a terrible childhood incident with his father, and Barbara explains that Alex is not her boyfriend but more of a provider.
-They are interrupted by a thug named Tatum, who enters through an open window and threatens Christian with a gun.
-A brief struggle ensues and Tatum is shot and killed.
+They are interrupted by a thug, Tatum, who enters through an open window and threatens Christian with a gun.
+A brief struggle ensues and Tatum is shot.
 Barbara, strangely calm about the death, convinces Christian to flee the motel with her.
+That night, Tatum's body has vanished.
 They go to her friend's place, a seaside castle and lighthouse.
+A strange man clad in red watches them from the sea.

-Christian insists that his brother Fritz can help, but Barbara insists that no one can.
-The arguing pair are interrupted by squatters Malcolm and Clorinda; the former taunts Christian with a story about a local murder.
-Believing that information about Tatum's death has reached the news, Christian admits that he is the killer, but Malcolm explains that he was just joking.
-Confused, Christian retires for the night.
-Clorinda tells Christian that he knows her, and a possibly hallucinatory rape scene ensues.
-Christian then goes downstairs to see Barbara.
-The next day, she is gone.
-Christian searches her motel room, where there is neither a body nor any weapon, and then heads to the marina where there is no boat and he is followed by an ominous man.
-Ultimately he goes back to the tower, where he sees Malcolm talking to that same man, Luca.
-Increasingly going out of his mind, Christian travels to the marina, and finds his boat anchor missing.
-Christian spends the rest of the day in the tower.
-That night, he thinks he sees Tatum on the grounds.
-Making his way down, he discovers Malcolm dead.
-Christian leaves in a panic, catching a brief glimpse of an arm at the bottom of the well.
+Christian insists that his brother Fritz can help, but Barbara refutes him.
+The arguing pair are interrupted by renters Malcolm and Clorinda; the former speaks about a local murder.
+Christian, wary of being discovered, admits that he is the killer, but Malcolm explains that he was just joking.
+Confused, Christian rushes off to the marina, where he's followed once more.
+He returns to the castle as Tatum severs the power.

+Taking refuge in the lighthouse, Barbara and Christian see Malcolm and Luca, the stalker, talking about a suspicious plan.
+Barbara, alone, is confronted by Tatum right after.
+Christian tells Clorinda that he knows her, and in a sudden rage, he rapes her.
+The next day, Barbara is gone.
+Christian desperately searches for her yet finds nothing.
+Increasingly going out of his mind, Christian returns to the property, and discovers a murdered Malcolm.
+He leaves in a panic, not noticing an arm at the bottom of the well.